Future-proofing workflows with Canon's PTZ cameras

 "The Multi camera management application streamlines the management of up to 20 groups of 10 PTZ cameras, as well as non-PTZ cameras via XC Protocol," says Matthew.

-"If you work at a university and deploy PTZ cameras across different campuses separated by several miles, then managing all those devices centrally would normally be a nightmare.
-But this web browser software enables you to monitor and manage the status of each camera through a single interface.
+"If you work at a university and deploy PTZ cameras across different campuses, then managing all those devices centrally would normally be a nightmare.
+But this software enables you to monitor and manage the status of each camera through a single interface.
 You're able to troubleshoot problems remotely without having to be on-site, physically near the camera."

 A Canon CR-N700 camera recording a band from an elevated position.